Elizabeth Little

 Hobbies/Interests

 Mrs. Little grew up in Marion, Massachusetts and attended Tabor Academy.
 She went on to pursue a degree in English at Tufts University.
 She holds a Master of Letters in Creative Writing (Fiction) from the University of St. Andrews in Scotland and a Master of Fine Arts in Writing for Young People from the Solstice Low-Residency MFA in Creative Writing Program of Pine Manor College where she subsequently served as Assistant Director of the program for three years.
-Prior to working at Solstice, Mrs. Little taught English at Holderness School and the New Hampton School.
+Prior to working at Solstice, Mrs. Little taught English at the New Hampton School.